v2rockets/Loyal-Elephie/README.md

 ![](.public/screenshot4.png)
-With [SilverBulletMd](https://github.com/silverbulletmd/silverbullet), you can edit a note on the browser and then let Loyal Elephie rememebers it!
+With [SilverBulletMd](https://github.com/silverbulletmd/silverbullet), you can edit a note on the browser and then let Loyal Elephie rememeber it!

 ![](.public/screenshot3.png)